Miroryt/rl-tms-navigation/README.md

 In addition, the program includes the option to set an SAC agent's actions to be the cobot's end-effector cartesian coordinates + orientation as Euler angles (3+3 vector).
 If an agent is trained with EE position + orientation as action, the cobot's corresponding joint angles are computed with inverse kinematics via "ikpy" library (https://github.com/Phylliade/ikpy).
 **According to our experiments, having the EE position + orientation as action yields better performance in comparison to having the cobot's joint angles as action.**

+## Data

+The performance evaluation data of the pre-trained model is logged in [/src/evaluation_data](https://github.com/Miroryt/rl-tms-navigation/tree/master/src/evaluation_data), with 150 episodes of navigation data with both a moving target and a static target.